Do you want to make extra money? Being a delivery driver is one of the most effective and flexible gig economy jobs

 The company doesn’t have specific vehicle requirements and only requires that you have insurance.

 The process is similar if you want to become a delivery person with Uber Eats.
-To qualify, you must:
+These are the Uber Eats requirements:

 - Meet Uber’s minimum age to drive in your city and have at least one year of driving experience